The History Behind 'For Greater Glory'

 When a young French graduate student named Jean Meyer arrived in Mexico in 1965 to write his doctoral thesis on the religious war known as the Cristiada, the topic was virtually unknown to historians.
 A conflict between Catholics and the government that had claimed the lives of approximately 250,000 people between 1926 and 1929 remained cloaked in official silence, and the archives of Church and state related to the struggle were closed to investigators.

-How did the writing of this history and the research affect you personally?
+How did your research of the Cristero Rebellion and the writing of this history affect you?

 I think I read somewhere that you had, to some extent, a conversion yourself, in terms of philosophical viewpoint.

 As a historian, I was a Marxist; and so the agrarian problem was the key to everything, and I came with the idea, as I told you, that the few mentions of the Cristeros were that they were just the puppets of the landlords in order to impede an agrarian reform.
 Very quickly I discovered that it was not true.
 So I left my Marxist ideas and accepted more the ... thesis that the superstructures may change the structures and not only the structures determining the superstructures.

 And the deep Christian faith of the Mexican people confirmed my own Catholic faith personally.
 I was educated as a Catholic in a very practicing family, and I never stopped to be.
 But I discovered a new dimension, because in France — in my France, because I was born in the south of France in Provence — in contrast with Alsace: It’s not true today, but 50 years ago, 100% of the men and the women went to Mass on Sunday. … Everybody was very religious.
 But in Provence, it was very different.
 In Provence, maybe 20%, 30% were practicing.
 A very, very high practice for today, but I think that today 8% or 10% only.
 So, the Mexican people confirmed me in my Christianity.